BZFlag-Dev/bzflag/plugins/webstats/README.txt

 player.tmpl
 	This template is called if the action paramater is set to player, and the PlayerID paramater is a valid player id.
 	It provides all the player data templates for the one player refrenced in PlayerID

+flag.tmpl
+	This template is called if the action paramater is set to flag, and the FlagID paramater is a valid flag id.
+	It provides all the flag data templates for the one flag refrenced in FlagID

+CUSTOM tmpl files
+	If the action paramater is any other word, a tmpl file of that name will be loaded and run.
+If that fails then stats.tmpl will be used

 Template Tokens